zacharysh/bshf/README.md

 The compiled program can then be run by calling `./bshf [args]`.
 For documentation, use `./bshf --help`.

-This program is licensed under GPLv3 license.
+This program is licensed under GPLv3.